Cookie Consent by Free Privacy Policy Generator

 • Grow your own – get outside and learn a new hobby, with the rewards of new skills and cheap food!
 Get yourself a free nature-friendly gardening guide for tips and advice, volunteer your time or join the crop-share scheme at The Plot farm near Garstang, or keep an lookout for the reopening of the council's allotment waiting list.

 • Avoid air-freighted food – non-EU food is flown around the world to get to your supermarket, generating a high carbon footprint.
 Check the country of origin before you purchase your fruit and vegetables, although remember food with thick skin like oranges and bananas are mainly transported by boat, so you can enjoy these low carbon foods guilt-free!
-You can also use a seasonal food calendar to check what food is likely to be grown locally.
+You can also use a seasonal food guide to check what food is likely to be grown locally.

 • Less meat and dairy – reducing your meat and dairy intake will have the largest impact on your carbon footprint, particularly when avoiding red meat as cows and sheep produce methane emissions and have a high carbon footprint.
 Trying out Meat-Free Mondays and other classic vegetarian meals can reduce your footprint, but also lead to a healthier diet.